 Weather

-If interested in visiting Patagonia, this is one of the best months to do so if you don't mind the region's summer winds.
-In fact, weather here is famously unpredictable with distinct microclimates but you can expect highs to linger in the 50s, which is great for trekking in places like Torres del Paine and Tierra del Fuego.
+If you're interested in visiting Patagonia, this is one of the best months to do so if you don't mind the region's summer winds.
+In fact, the weather here is famously unpredictable, with distinct microclimates, but you can expect highs to linger in the 50s (Fahrenheit), which is great for trekking in places like Torres del Paine and Tierra del Fuego.
 No matter where you travel in Chile, it's best to bring layers and outdoor gear suitable for rain and wind.

 Crowds & Costs

 This is the most popular time to visit Chile when long summer days offer the best climate for outdoor adventures, surfing, or chilling on a beach.
 This is also when crowds are bigger and prices are higher.
-In other words, make your bookings far in advance for getting decent prices and for snagging rooms in places with limited lodging options like Torres del Paine National Park and Easter Island.
-One exception is Santiago when hotel prices tend to drop during summer months when locals take their vacations.
+In other words, make your bookings far in advance to get decent prices and to snag rooms in places with limited lodging options like Torres del Paine National Park and Rapa Nui (Easter Island).
+One exception is Santiago, where hotel prices tend to drop during summer months when locals take their vacations.

 Where to Go

-You'll want to take advantage of Chile's gorgeous scenery and solid weather in February; from surf towns to the north to penguin sightings in the south—you really can't go wrong this time of year.
-For a unique Chilean option, consider Easter Island, halfway between Tahiti and Chile, which offers a cultural festival (more below) in February.
-The island is graced with white sand beaches and 600+ mysterious statues carved from volcanic rock that dot the island’s green hillsides.
+You'll want to take advantage of Chile's gorgeous scenery and solid weather in February.
+From surf towns to the north to penguin sightings in the south, you really can't go wrong this time of year.
+For a unique Chilean option, consider Rapa Nui, which is halfway between Tahiti and Chile.
+The island offers a cultural festival (more below) in February, and is graced with white sand beaches and 600+ mysterious statues carved from volcanic rock that dot the island's green hillsides.

 A unique idea on Chile's mainland is taking a road trip from Puerto Varas to Chiloé Island—a booming food destination with coastal trails in a national park of the same name.
-The region is notable for its vast Valdivian forest comprised of southern beech and alerce trees, pastoral landscapes, and iconic wooden churches built by Jesuit missionaries in the 17th and 18th centuries.
-There's also a stunning and extremely peaceful beach called Cole Cole with golden sand surrounded by native shrubbery.
+The region is notable for its vast Valdivian forest, comprised of southern beech and alerce trees, pastoral landscapes, and iconic wooden churches built by Jesuit missionaries in the 17th and 18th centuries.
+There's also a stunning and extremely peaceful beach called Cole Cole, which has golden sand and is surrounded by native shrubbery.

 Chat with a local specialist who can help organize your trip.